-Customs will perform documentary and physical checks at the terminal when necessary, more thorough checks can also take place at premises of importer or at the State Inspection Terminal (SIT).
+Customs will perform documentary and physical checks at the terminal when necessary, thorough checks can also take place at premises of importer or at the State Inspection Terminal (SIT).

-Contingency measures in place for dispute resolution.
 Goods may be refused entry or destroyed if SPS requirements are not met.